PostOwl/postowl/README.md

 ### Sending email in production

-PostOwl uses [nodemailer](https://nodemailer.com/about/) to send email notifications when you send a letter to friends.
-It will run OK without email being configured so you can enter dummy data for the SMTP settings when deploying if you don't have an SMTP configuration to use.
+PostOwl uses [nodemailer](https://nodemailer.com/about/) to send email notifications when you send lettera to friends.
+The application will run without a real SMTP server configured so you can enter dummy data for the SMTP settings when deploying if you don't need to send emails.

-If you don't already have an SMTP server to use, we recommend using [mailgun](https://www.mailgun.com/) if you have a domain name you can use.
+If you'd like to send emails but don't have an SMTP server to use, we recommend [mailgun](https://www.mailgun.com/).
 Their free tier will cover usage for a personal PostOwl site.
-Follow the mailgin documentation to get set up and generate an SMTP password from their admin interface (you'll need to click 'Reset password' under Sending > Domain Settings > SMTP credentials to get a password for a new domain).
+You'll need to own a domain name to get set up with mailgun.
+Follow their documentation to activate your domain for email sending.
+Then generate an SMTP password from their admin interface (click 'Reset password' under Sending > Domain Settings > SMTP credentials to get a password for a new domain).

 ### Deployment to fly.io